Hawthorne, QLD

 Where is Hawthorne?

-Hawthorne is a suburb of Queensland, Australia.
+Hawthorne is a suburb of Queensland, Australia, in the Brisbane local government area.

 What is the population of Hawthorne?